hyperledger/iroha-docker/README.md

 1) ./utils-scripts/bash.sh
 2) cd /mnt/iroha/build && make

-Run ./utils-scripts/update-binaries.sh to update after build.
-You can now test with ./utils-scripts/run-iroha.sh -f 1 -l 4 (To run four instances of indecies 1 to 4).
+You can now run ./utils-scripts/run-iroha.sh -f 1 -l 4 and the recent changes will take affect.

 ## 3. iroha-build
 [iroha-build](iroha-build/) contains building scripts for IROHA on your non dockernized environment.